raystack/dagger/docs/guides/create_dagger.md

 ```

 - Flink has really good native support for SQL.
 All the Flink supported [SQL statements](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/sql.html) should be available out of the box for a dagger.
 - Also you can define custom User Defined Functions(UDFs) to add your SQL logic.
-We have some pre-supported UDFs[update link] as defined [here](update-link).
+We have some pre-supported UDFs[https://github.com/odpf/dagger/tree/main/docs/guides/use_udf.md] as defined [here](https://github.com/odpf/dagger/tree/main/docs/reference/udf.md).
 Follow [this](https://github.com/odpf/dagger/tree/main/docs/guides/create_udf.md) to add your UDFs to the dagger.
-- We have noted some of the sample queries here[update link] for different use cases.
+- We have noted some of the sample queries here[https://github.com/odpf/dagger/tree/main/docs/reference/sample_queries.md] for different use cases.

 ## Log Sink

-- Dagger provides a log sink to make it easy to consume the processed messages in a standard output console in a readable format.
+- Dagger provides a log sink which simply logs the Processed Data in a readable format.
 A log sink dagger requires the following config to be set.

 ```properties
 SQL_QUERY= SELECT * from `test-table`